Haven Consultation Office Hours

 More from Today's Events

-Colgate University Men's Lacrosse vs Patriot League Semifinals - May 2All dayLast Day of ClassesToday's Events
+Colgate University Women's Lacrosse vs Patriot League Semifinals - May 19:00 AMMorning MeditationToday's Events | Lawrence Hall, 305

-Last day of classes for the spring semester. - May 29:30 AMUnraveled: Labor and Meaning Behind WeavingToday's Events | Alumni Hall, 2nd floor
+Join Morning Meditation with Jeff McArn, Chapel House program coordinator. - May 19:30 AMUnraveled: Labor and Meaning Behind WeavingToday's Events | Alumni Hall, 2nd floor

-This exhibition, curated by 10 students in the Fall 2024 semester of MUSE 300: Museum Curating, features the themes of textiles and weaving.
+This exhibition, curated by 10 students in the fall 2024 semester of MUSE 300: Museum Curating, features the themes of textiles and weaving.
 Showcasing works from the Longyear Museum of Anthropology’s basket and world textile collections, this exhibition explores the incredible amount of labor and skill that goes into creating woven art.
 The exhibition takes a comparative view of textiles from around the world, introducing the community significance of different designs and individual stylistic choices.
 The exhibition discusses how fiber art forms have changed as local and global markets develop, as well as the role that clothing can play in displays of nationalism and politics.
 Ultimately, Unraveled aims to inspire viewers to consider the benefits of hand-crafted works and foster an appreciation for the people behind the woven things we use and love each and every day.The exhibition features several new acquisitions, including three new works acquired from the Jalabil Maya women’s weaving collective during their artist residency last fall.
-It also features pieces on loan from our student curators, highlighting the significance of weaving and textile arts in their lives.Student Curators:Leila Bekaert ‘25 Oscar Brown ‘26 Kegan Foley ‘26 Emma Herwig ‘25 Bri Liddell ‘25 Gloria Liu ‘26 Meg McClenahan ‘25 Anna Miksis ‘25 Blanca Rivas ‘25 Aleksia Taci ‘25 Professor/Curator: Rebecca Mendelsohn
+It also features pieces on loan from our student curators, highlighting the significance of weaving and textile arts in their lives.Student Curators:Leila Bekaert ’25 Oscar Brown ‘26 Kegan Foley ‘26 Emma Herwig ‘25 Bri Liddell ‘25 Gloria Liu ‘26 Meg McClenahan ‘25 Anna Miksis ‘25 Blanca Rivas ‘25 Aleksia Taci ‘25 Professor/Curator: Rebecca Mendelsohn - May 110:00 AMBasics of Qualtrics SurveysToday's Events